RudraNarayanSahu/Learn-Eagle/README.md

 - Open the Eagle software.
 - Click on **File** and then **New** to create a new project.
 - Enter a name for your project and choose a location to save it.
+- Its a good practice to add description to your project do that by Right Click > Edit descripton
 - Select a schematic template for your project.
 ## Step 3: Drawing Schematic
 A schematic is a graphical representation of the electrical connections in your circuit.